connectrpc/connect-go/README.md

 For more on Connect, including a walkthrough and a comparison to alternatives, see the [docs].

-## A Small Example
+## A small example

 Curious what all this looks like in practice?
-From a [protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/connect/connect/ping/v1/pingv1connect/ping.connect.go).
+From a [Protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/connect/connect/ping/v1/pingv1connect/ping.connect.go).
 Using that package, we can build a server: